Section 3323.011 | Individualized education program.

 (3) For a child with a disability who is not a preschool child and who will take alternate assessments aligned to alternate achievement standards, a description of benchmarks or short-term objectives.

-(B) A statement of measurable annual goals, including academic and functional goals and, at the discretion of the department of education, short-term instructional objectives that are designed to:
+(B) A statement of measurable annual goals, including academic and functional goals and, at the discretion of the department of education and workforce, short-term instructional objectives that are designed to:

 (1) Meet the child's needs that result from the child's disability so as to enable the child to be involved in and make progress in the general education curriculum;

 (2) Meet each of the child's other educational needs that result from the child's disability.

 (C) A description of how the child's progress toward meeting the annual goals described pursuant to division (B) of this section will be measured and when periodic reports on the progress the child is making toward meeting the annual goals will be provided.
 Such reports may be quarterly or other periodic reports that are issued concurrent with the issuance of regular report cards.

 (D) A statement of the special education and related services and supplementary aids and services, based on peer-reviewed research to the extent practicable, to be provided to the child, or on behalf of the child, and a statement of the program modifications or supports for school personnel that will be provided for the child so that the child may:

 (1) Advance appropriately toward attaining the annual goals described pursuant to division (B) of this section;

 (2) Be involved in and make progress in the general education curriculum and participate in extracurricular and other nonacademic activities;